 The County, its officers and employees are defendants in a number of lawsuits.
-Such litigation includes, but is not limited to, actions commenced and claims asserted against the County arising out of or related to: alleged torts, civil rights violations and breaches of contracts including union and employee disputes, and condemnation proceedings, assessments and other alleged violations of law.
+Such litigation includes, but is not limited to, actions commenced and claims asserted against the County arising out of alleged torts, civil rights violations and breaches of contracts including union and employee disputes, and condemnation proceedings, assessment review and other alleged violations of law.
 The County intends to defend itself vigorously against all claims and actions.

 The County self-insures for all significant risks except that it has property insurance on its police helicopters and selected leased facilities, a blanket fidelity bond covering all County employees and the following coverage for its summer recreation program: accident insurance, umbrella liability and general liability.
 Essentially all other risks are assumed directly by the County.
 See "THE COUNTY - County Financial Management - Risk Management" herein.
 All malpractice occurrences prior to September 29, 1999 are the responsibility of the County of which there are no active cases.
 Subsequent malpractice occurrences arising from events in connection with NHCC are the responsibility of NHCC.
-The County annually appropriates sums for the payment of judgments and settlements of claims and litigation, which appropriations may be financed, in whole or in part, pursuant to the Local Finance Law by the issuance of County bonds, subject, however, to NIFA approval during the control period.
-Estimated liabilities of approximately \$437 million for claims and litigation (excluding tax certiorari claims) have been recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2014.
-Approximately \$240.9 million has been recorded as a liability in the County's government-wide financial statement of net position at December 31, 2014 related to workers' compensation claims, as estimated by the County's third-party administrator.
+The County annually appropriates sums for the payment of judgments and settlements relating to such actions, which appropriations may be financed, in whole or in part, pursuant to the Local Finance Law by the issuance of County bonds, subject, however, to NIFA approval during the control period.
+Estimated liabilities of approximately \$295 million for claims and litigation (excluding tax certiorari claims) have been recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2013, which is expected to be approximately \$437 million (unaudited) as of December 31, 2014.
+Approximately \$250.9 million has been accrued as a liability in the County's government-wide financial statement of net position at December 31, 2013 related to workers' compensation claims, as estimated by the County's third-party administrator.
+The liability related to workers' compensation claims as of December 31, 2014 is expected to be approximately \$240.9 (unaudited).
 Such amounts are only estimates, and no assurance can be given that additional claims will not be made or that the ultimate liability on existing and future claims will not be greater.